-I = 3/2 MR2.
+I = 3/2 MR2

 Problem 3: Equal magnitude of torque is applied to a hollow cylinder and a solid sphere, both having the same mass and radius.
-The cylinder is free to rotate about its standard axis of symmetry, and the sphere is free to rotate about an axis passing through its center.
+The cylinder is free to rotate about its standard axis of symmetry, and the sphere is free to rotate about an axis passing through its centre.
 Which of the two will acquire a greater angular speed after a given time?

-The moments of inertia of the hollow cylinder about the respective axes is I1 = MR2
+Moments of inertia of the hollow cylinder about the respective axes is I1 = MR2

-And the moments of inertia of the solid sphere about the respective axes I2 = (2/5) MR2
+Moments of inertia of the solid sphere about the respective axes I2 = (2/5) MR2

-Then, the magnitude of the torque can be expressed as
+Magnitude of the torque can be expressed as

 τ = I1 α1 = I2 α2

-The sphere is larger angular acceleration.
 Therefore, the sphere will acquire larger angular speed after a given time.

 Problem 5: A ring of mass m and radius R has three particles attached to the ring as shown in the figure.
-The center of the ring has a speed v0.
+The centre of the ring has a speed v0.
 If the kinetic energy of the system is xmv0 2.
 Find x (Slipping is absent)